nextgis/docs_ngqgis/source/osminfo.rst

    Installing OSMInfo plugin

 After installation the |button_osminfo| button will be added to the Web toolbar.
-Also the plugin is available in the Internet menu of the Menu bar.
+Also the plugin is available in the Web menu of the Menu bar.

 .. |button_osminfo| image:: _static/button_osminfo.png
    :width: 6mm